pacosalasv/DRH_Rock_Studio-Support/README.md

 ## Notes

-This add-on is source based, with no obfuscation, no binary-only content, and no external services.
+This add-on is source-based, with no obfuscation, no binary-only content, and no external services.

-File access is used to:

-- Scan installations
-- Read manifests
-- Compare snapshots
-- Export reports
-- Create installable packages
-- Import or export setup profiles
+Update this section if file access, imports, exports, or other local system actions are part of the workflow.

 ## Where to post